THE BEST ROAD DISC WHEELSET UPGRADES

 Set up with the right tires, many of the wheelsets I’ve evaluated can also be used off-road with CX or ‘alternative’ bikes that have higher bottom brackets and have more space in the frame and forks for wider, lower pressure tires and other frame, component, and wheelset characteristics designed principally for off-road riding.
 My evaluations, however, are based on road riding and I can’t tell you which ride better off-road or in some combination.

-With all of that noted and uploaded to the cloud, here are my reviews of the of the current group of best disc brake wheelset upgrades.
+With all of that noted and uploaded to the cloud, here are my reviews of the current group of best disc brake wheelset upgrades.

 The Zipp 30 Course Disc-brake Clincher gets my vote as the best road disc wheelset upgrade for your road disc bike.
 It’s a good all-around performer with nearly all the current design benefits and at a competitive market price ($900, £700, €800, A$1000).